gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

     - Once the `Bastion` resource in the garden cluster is marked for deletion, it marks the `Bastion` resource in the seed for deletion.
 9. Gardener extension provider <infra> / Bastion Controller on Seed:
     - All created resources will be cleaned up.
-    - On succes, removes finalizer on `Bastion` resource in seed.
+    - On success, removes finalizer on `Bastion` resource in seed.
 10. `gardenlet`:
     - Removes finalizer on `Bastion` resource in garden cluster.